B2B Marketing Agency logo

 21 November 2021

-Low balling is the pricing of a product or service lower than required to produce satisfactory profits
+Low balling is the pricing of a product or service lower than required to produce satisfactory profits in the hope of picking-up profit from extras after winning the job.

 Low balling is a pricing tactic most often used in competitive bidding in the construction industry.
 But, there are some less ethical examples.